sachaservan/private-ann/README.md

 Each script will cycle through all experimental configurations (e.g., number of hash tables, number of probes, etc.).

 #### On each server machine
-0. Set the C compiler to the corresponding compiler for cgo compilation.
+0. (optional) Set the C compiler to the corresponding compiler for cgo compilation.

 ```
 export CC=clang-12